 I base my decisions on scientifically verifiable evidence rather than superstition or the belief in imaginary entities.

 The first description is a paraphrase of the Humanist point of view.
 The second describes an atheist.
 This person initially identifies themselves as non-religious but spiritually curious.
-They said they weren’t an Atheist or Humanist.
-However, when we explained the definitions are for a Humanist and an Atheist.
-They are surprised but agree, yes, that is how I feel about myself.
+They said they weren’t an atheist or humanist.
+When we tell them these are definitions for a humanist and an atheist.
+They are surprised but agree.
+Yes, that is how I feel about myself.

 Their evaluation of the picture aligns with the statements they describe themselves.
 It shows their answers are probably consistent with their philosophical identity.

 Person 1 had seen the Hama symbol before but did not know what it represented.
 Many had also heard the term evil eye, but thought it was just an expression of speech.
 Some thought it meant someone was angry.

 Participants can generally identify all three symbols with their respective religious affiliations.
 Some expressed some surprise at the data regarding the use of these symbols by earlier religions.

 We believe they are ready to participate in the regular curriculum with other participants based on their answers.
 We would use the Enneagram profile data to learn how to get the most out of this learning track.

 Person 2 views the photo in the example above and answers: